madhucharan/EVA6/S4/README.md

 ### Conclusion
 The model has achieved 99.4% accuracy with less than 20K parameters and well within 20 epochs by the help of Batch Normalization, Drop out and Global Averge Pooling.

--No of Parameters :  19714
+No of Parameters :  19714

--Best Train Accuracy: 100
+Best Train Accuracy: 100

--Best Test Accuracy:  99.49
+Best Test Accuracy:  99.49

 Team Members :